ADA110/whatsapp-mcp/README.md

 ## Technical Details

-1. Claude sends requests to the Python MCP server
+1. Cursor sends requests to the Python MCP server
 2. The MCP server queries the Go bridge for WhatsApp data or directly to the SQLite database
 3. The Go accesses the WhatsApp API and keeps the SQLite database up to date
-4. Data flows back through the chain to Claude
+4. Data flows back through the chain to Cursor
-5. When sending messages, the request flows from Claude through the MCP server to the Go bridge and to WhatsApp
+5. When sending messages, the request flows from Cursor through the MCP server to the Go bridge and to WhatsApp

 ## Troubleshooting